a-demola/a-demola/README.md

 # Hi, I'm Ademola 👋

-I’m a software engineer who enjoys building systems where **math meets real-world engineering** — especially in **distributed systems**, **cryptography**, **quant research**, and **economics**.
-I like turning theory into working code and measurable results.
+I’m a software engineer who enjoys building systems where **math meets real-world engineering**, especially in **distributed systems**, **cryptography**, **quant research**, and **economics**.
+I like turning theory into working code and measurable results, and I enjoy **researching** ideas deeply before translating them into implementations.

 ## Tech

 **Languages:** Solidity · Go · TypeScript · SQL · Python

----
+I’m familiar with the tools that take software from idea to production: designing and building APIs, working with databases and caching layers, writing tests, profiling and debugging, setting up CI/CD, using containers, and shipping.

-## How I like to work
+## How I work & what I’m focused on

-- **Clarity first:** simple designs that survive real-world edge cases
-- **Proof + test:** I trust reasoning *and* verification
-- **Performance-aware:** latency, throughput, memory, and cost all matter
-- **Security-minded:** threat models aren’t optional

----

-## Current focus

-- Designing reliable distributed components (storage, coordination, messaging)
-- Deepening applied cryptography knowledge through implementations + writeups
-- Connecting economic reasoning (incentives, trade-offs) to system and protocol design

----

-## What you’ll find here

-- Systems experiments and notes
-- Crypto implementations and protocol sketches
-- Clean, practical projects in Go/TS/Python + smart contract work in Solidity

----
+I build **clear, resilient systems** that hold up in real-world edge cases, and I like validating ideas with **solid reasoning + tests**.
+I care about **performance** (latency, throughput, memory, cost) and I’m **security-minded** by default.

+On the side, I’m deepening my work in **distributed systems**, **applied cryptography**, and **economics-driven protocol/system design**.
+You’ll find systems experiments, crypto sketches/implementations, and practical projects.

 ## Let’s connect